-Indeed, the climbing cost of health care is fundamentally changing retirement in America, forcing many to prolong their careers to save more money and postpone the burden of health insurance costs.
+Indeed, the climbing cost of health care is fundamentally changing retirement in America, forcing many to prolong their careers to save more money and postpone the burden of health care costs.

 Some employers still offer post-retirement supplemental health coverage.
 If you’re thinking about early retirement, check with your employer to see if they offer it.
 However, beware that even among employers who still offer some benefits, many impose stringent requirements, such as a minimum number of years employed with them.

-As a final option, consider quitting your high-stress job and taking a laid-back pre-retirement job instead – one that offers health insurance, of course.
+As a final option, consider quitting your high-stress job and taking a laid-back post-retirement job instead — one that offers health insurance, of course.

 9. COBRA Gap Coverage

-I left COBRA for last for good reason: It’s a last resort.
+I left COBRA until last for good reason: It’s a last resort.

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) requires insurers to allow ex-employees to remain on their current health care plan for up to 18 months after departing their jobs.
 If that sounds like an easy win, consider that the premium typically shoots upward once your employer stops subsidizing it on your behalf.